joydddd/Hail-on-SGX/server/README.md

+Do `make tests` to make all tests
-Do `make tests` to run on all test hosts
+Do `make runtests` to run all tests on open enclave